andrew/ultimate-awesome/README.md

 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [awesome-programming-language-pretraining-papers](https://github.com/yuewang-cuhk/awesome-programming-language-pretraining-papers) - Recent Advances in Programming Language Pre-Trained Models (PL-PTMs).
 - [awesome-nextcloud](https://github.com/andreasjacobsen93/awesome-nextcloud) - List of awesome tools for NextCloud and OwnCloud.
-- [awesome-FEM4CFD](https://github.com/chennachaos/awesome-FEM4CFD) - A curated list of resources on FEM for CFD.
 - [awesome-actor](https://github.com/GetTech-io/awesome-actor) - :punch: Awesome lists of actor model resources.
-- [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
 - [awesome-avatar](https://github.com/Jason-cs18/awesome-avatar) - 📖 A curated list of resources dedicated to avatar.
 - [humans](https://github.com/learn-anything/humans) - Awesome Humans.
 - [llm-misinformation-survey](https://github.com/llm-misinformation/llm-misinformation-survey) - Paper list for the survey "Combating Misinformation in the Age of LLMs: Opportunities and Challenges" and the initiative "LLMs Meet Misinformation".